Chanhook/Create-SimpleShell/README.md

 	8 history 100
     ```

-6. When any command not exist is inputted
+6. When any command not exist is input
     * `<command>: command not found`